Cluster Feeding During Growth Spurts: Do’s and Don’ts

 Increased Feeding Frequency

-Increased feeding frequency is your baby’s way of getting the extra calories they need for growth or to increase your milk supply.
+Increased feeding frequency is your baby’s way of getting the extra calories they need for growth or to build up your milk supply.
+Watch for rooting or fussiness as signals that your baby is ready to feed.

 Short Feeding Sessions